Dallas, North Carolina: 2010 census

+Income and poverty

 For the period 2007–11, the estimated median annual income for a household in the town was $35,625, and the median income for a family was $48,239.
 Male full-time workers had a median income of $32,203 versus $27,154 for females.
 The per capita income for the town was $18,570.
 About 11.1% of families and 14.6% of the population were below the poverty line, including 18.8% of those under age 18 and 6.5% of those age 65 or over.

 Education

 Dallas is the site of the main campus of Gaston College, a community college offering associate degree, Certificate, and Diploma programs.
 It is located on U.S. Highway 321 west of the city's business district.

 Dallas is home to Costner Elementary, Carr Elementary, W.C.
 Friday Middle School, and North Gaston High School.
 There is a private Christian school, Community Christian Academy.

 The Dallas Branch of the Gaston County Public Library serves this community.